BlueDrink9/keeb_snakeskin/README.md

 Overall:
 1. In KiCad, export **just the edge cuts layer** as an SVG.
-2. Customise the design parameters for your board, either by create a config json or just passing the right arguments.
-At minimum you should tweak the cutout and magnet positioning for your board, although I suggest verifying the program runs without errors on your SVG before tweaking too many parameters.
+2. Customise the design parameters for your board, either by creating/modifying a config json, or passing arguments.
+At minimum I would suggest tweaking the cutout and magnet positioning for your board, although I suggest verifying the program runs without errors on your SVG with defaults before tweaking too many parameters.
 3. Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.

 ### Install